 Since the last monitoring report, the project has undergone a design change to allow the inclusion of stoves geared toward domestic use.
 The present report present result of the monitoring effort done to evaluate the impact of stove geared toward each type of usage (domestic and commercial).

+Version History

+v1 submitted to GS for review on 14 August 2017

+v2 submitted to GS for review on 30th November 2017

+v3 submitted to GS for review on January 3rd 2018

+v4 submitted to GS for review on January 31st 2018

+v5 submitted to GS for review on February 7, 2018